Spencer Torkelson Player Props: Tigers vs. Padres

 Spencer Torkelson At The Plate

-- He has scored in 40 games this year, with multiple runs seven times.
+- He has scored in 41.7% of his games this season, with two or more runs scored in 7.3%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.